SuperOfficeDocs/superoffice-docs/docs/onsite/install/server/prepare.md

 1. Prepare the program files folder

     This is where the server software will be installed.
-By default, we put this in *c:\program files\SuperOffice\SuperOffice Server*.
+By default, we put this in *C:\Program Files\SuperOffice\SuperOffice Server*.
 Here you will find the tools for database maintenance (*Dbsetup.exe*) and create and edit the install files (*SoCreateMST.exe*).

     In *SuperOffice Server* we also create a subfolder called *Client*, which must be available for all users who want to install the Win client.
 We recommend you share the Client folder and not the SuperOffice Server folder.